Go Inside the Milwaukee County Zoo at

 Behind the Scenes Weekend

-Both Saturday and Sunday, from 10 a.m. to 2:45 p.m., many Zoo locations not normally open to the public, will be welcoming guests for special tours.
-All of the locations are designed to give visitors a new perspective and appreciation of the work that takes place “behind closed doors” at our park.
-Tour highlights include:
+From 10 a.m. to 2:30 p.m. on both Saturday and Sunday, areas not normally open to the public will be available to Zoo visitors to tour.
+All of the locations are designed to give visitors a new appreciation for all the work that takes place “behind closed doors” at our park.

-Specially trained Zoo Pride volunteers will serve as your tour guides for the day.
-Guests are encouraged to ask questions.
-Due to the nature of some of the tours, several locations are not handicapped accessible.
+Specially-trained Zoo Pride volunteers will be here to answer your questions and serve as tour guides for this popular event.
+Guests are encouraged to ask questions!
+Due to the nature of some of the locations, several tours are not handicapped accessible.

-All tours are included in regular Zoo admission, and are conducted on a first come first serve basis.
-Admission is $11.75 for adults, juniors (ages 3-12) is $8.75, seniors (age 60 and over) are $10.25; parking is $12.
-Milwaukee County residents with proper identification receive $1.75 off regular Zoo admission.
+All tours are included in regular Zoo admission, and are conducted on a first come, first serve basis.
+Admission is $11.75 for adults, juniors (ages 3-12) are $8.75, seniors (age 60 and over) are $10.25; parking is $12.
+Milwaukee County residents with identification will receive $1.75 off regular Zoo admission.